TimothyBlajsa/gatsby-starter-foundation/src/content/posts/2020-11-01-custom-404-page-demo.md

 * Provide links to pages that do exist
 * Do not overwhelm the user, as is the case with any design
 * Include a search box
+* Include a comment section or contact information

 ## Check out my video: